RodneyGG/wifi-hacker/README.md

 ## Overview

-`wifi_hacker.py` is a Python-based tool designed to automate the process of scanning for Wi-Fi networks, capturing WPA/WPA2 handshakes, and attempting to crack the Wi-Fi password using a wordlist.
+ Wifi Hacker is a Python-based tool designed to automate the process of scanning for Wi-Fi networks, capturing WPA/WPA2 handshakes, and attempting to crack the Wi-Fi password using a wordlist.
 It leverages popular tools like `airodump-ng`, `hcxpcapngtool`, and `hashcat` under the hood.

+ This tool abuses leaked password lists like `rockyou.txt` to try and decrypt the captured handshake.
+If the Wi-Fi password is weak or commonly used, it might get cracked fast.
+This is a good way to learn how important strong passwords really are.

 ---